isomerpages/mindef-sg101/_social-national-identity/building-a-multicultural-singapore.md

 Efforts to forge mutual understanding and awareness about different beliefs and practices were already underway long before Singapore gained independence.

-A key milestone in Singapore’s history of multi-religious engagement was the formation of the Inter-Religious Organisation (IRO) after the end of World War II .
-In 1949, the Malayan Sultan, His Eminence Maulana Mohamed Abdul Aleem Siddiqui, proposed the formation of a body to represent all religions.
+A key milestone in Singapore’s history of multi-religious engagement was the formation of the Inter-Religious Organisation (IRO) after the end of World War II.
+Founded in 1949, the IRO served to promote friendship and cooperation among members of different religions.
+It originally represented six religions: Hinduism, Judaism, Buddhism, Christianity, Islam, and Sikhism.
+Over the years, it expanded to include Zoroastrianism, Taoism, the Bahá'í Faith and Jainism.

 The IRO played a pivotal role to help calm the population during the 1964 racial riots.
 Members of the IRO visited those injured during the riots.
 At the same time, its leaders rallied Singaporeans around the common goal of working for “the national good” by issuing regular speeches calling for understanding  on broadcast on radio, newspapers and television.

 When Singapore gained independence, former PM Lee Kuan Yew pledged to build “a multiracial nation where every community…can integrate fully, yet have maximum space to maintain their identities and practise their faiths, customs and way of life.”
 His vision was reflected in the constitution of Singapore, which guarantees the right of religious freedom for all people, as long as the religious activities do not violate laws on public order, health, or morality.

 Over the years, Singapore has continued to promote religious harmony and unity through interfaith community initiatives, combined with secular policies, careful planning and governance.
+Today, the IRO is involved in many local activities and events, and plays an important role in educating the Singapore public about different religions.
+Since then whenever prayer is suitable, it was conducted with IRO’s interfaith unity.

 Dubbed a “secular state with a soul” today by Singaporean diplomat Zainul Abidin Rasheed, Singapore has reflected Mr Lee’s vision by building physical places of worship and a strong social acceptance of our multi-religious culture and heritage.